 How Does the Federal Solar Tax Credit Work?

-The federal solar investment tax credit, now called the residential renewable energy tax credit, offers up to 30% back on your solar installation costs.
-Homeowners receive a federal tax credit that applies to their owed taxes to reduce or eliminate them.
-This credit applies to both solar panels and stand-alone solar batteries.
-You must legally own your solar panels to qualify.
-Those who lease their systems or enter into a power purchase agreement (PPA) are disqualified.
+The federal solar tax credit, now known as the residential clean energy credit, offers up to 30% back on your solar installation costs.
+Homeowners receive a federal tax credit for solar purchases that applies to their owed taxes to reduce or eliminate them.
+This credit applies to solar panels and stand-alone solar batteries.

 Is Net Metering Available in South Carolina?